 We exited at the World Financial Center Terminal at Vesey Street, and were off on our walking tour.
 I’ve always loved the Financial District’s juxtaposition of historical buildings and narrow cobblestone streets crammed in with the relentlessly new.
 In just a few blocks you can you see both the still-operating tavern where George Washington held a farewell banquet for his troops, and the tallest building in the Western Hemisphere.

-Below is a map with our major stops marked by stars, including lunch at The White Horse Tavern – Financial District, not to be confused with the original and esteemed White Horse Tavern in Greenwich Village.
+Below is a map with our major stops marked, including lunch at The White Horse Tavern – Financial District, not to be confused with the original and esteemed White Horse Tavern in Greenwich Village.
 The food was unremarkable, but a great deal for a comfortable sit-down meal of a burger and pint of Guinness for $10, and the service was fast and friendly.
 I’m disappointed that I didn’t take as many pictures as I normally do during the day.
 We’re out of practice navigating busy city streets and were preoccupied with both checking Google Maps and keeping the kids from stepping in front of a taxi.
 I didn’t realize until now that I have no photos of the lovely City Hall gardens where we stopped for a view of the Brooklyn Bridge before returning to the ferry.